 Kingsborough Community College currently supports three learning community programs: Opening Doors, Intensive ESL, and Integrative Studies Communities.

 Opening Doors (begun 2003) and Intensive ESL (begun 1995) Learning Communities serve incoming students.
 The one course common to these learning communities is our Freshman Seminar (SD 10).
-Students’ learning and their transition to college are promoted through the collaboration of faculty, case managers, who serve as instructors for the Freshman Seminar and Career Exploration (SD 11), and library faculty, who offer support in the creation of joint research assignments and for information literacy.
+Students’ learning and their transition to college are promoted through the collaboration of faculty, case managers, who serve as instructors for the Freshman Seminar and library faculty, who offer support in the creation of joint research assignments and for information literacy.
 Most freshman student cohorts are additionally supported by tutors who attend classes and facilitate student work in the Reading and Writing Center.

 Students in freshman learning communities at Kingsborough have demonstrated successful outcomes, and Kingsborough is committed to expanding and strengthening our learning community programs.

 In Spring 2007, Kingsborough piloted the Career Focused Learning Communities Program, designed to provide an integrative learning experience for students beyond the first semester who are majoring in Accounting, Business Administration, Health Careers, and Health and Human Services Programs, including Mental Health and Human Services and Early Childhood Education/Child Care.
 Assessment of student outcomes in this program has been taking place since Fall 2007.
+These learning communities evolved to what are now known as our Integrative Studies LC's.